yusufweb/sunnyside-landing-page/README-template.md

 ## My process

 - Wireframe of the design
-- Next started with markup that is the structure of the page.
+- Next, started with markup that is the structure of the page.
-- Css for the page
+- styling the for markup
+- finally interactive with javaScript

 ### Built with